-- 4. Allow home business occupations within residential districts to accommodate the needs of those engaged in small business ventures subject to review procedures that ensure compatibility with the surrounding residential neighborhood is maintained. - 11.
-Recognize and support Albany's unique historic character as a major cultural and tourist-oriented economic resource. - 12.
-Assure adequate industrial land is available for warehousing and distribution centers. - 14.
-Encourage the improvement and utilization of all favorable transportation methods in cooperation with the Oregon Department of Transportation (ODOT), Oregon District 4 Council of Governments, and other jurisdictions and state agencies for raw materials, supplies, and area products to and from markets on the west coast and the Pacific Rim countries. - 17.
-Cooperate with business and industry to examine measures to reduce the cost of starting a new or expanding an existing business. - 20.
+- 4. Allow home business occupations within residential districts to accommodate the needs of those engaged in small business ventures subject to review procedures that ensure compatibility with the surrounding residential neighborhood is maintained. - 14.
+Encourage the improvement and utilization of all favorable transportation methods in cooperation with the Oregon Department of Transportation (ODOT), Oregon District 4 Council of Governments, and other jurisdictions and state agencies for raw materials, supplies, and area products to and from markets on the west coast and the Pacific Rim countries. - 20.
 Support all efforts to improve local and regional coordination of economic development efforts including: - a.
 Development, implementation, and continued refinement of the regional Linn County Economic Development Strategy. - b.
 Cooperation with the Oregon District 4 Council of Governments and other public and private organizations. - c.
 Continued participation in the Southern Willamette Valley Research Corridor (SWRC) program.